jjvanzon/JJs-Reference-Architecture/code-style.md

 This [architecture](index.md) tends to end `enum` types with the `Enum` suffix e.g. `OrderStatusEnum`.

 Another alternative might be the suffix `Mode`, e.g. `ConnectionMode`.
-But at some point the preference became `Enum` because it was found so important to see clearly that something is an `enum`.
+But `Enum` expresses it more explicitly and that might be quite important.

 ### DateTime Names